bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 #### Flows

-Read, write, and delete permissions on individual flows may be determined via auth classes listed in the `auth_classes` tag on the flow.
+Read, write, and delete permissions on individual Flows may be determined via auth classes listed in the `auth_classes` tag on the Flow.
 This may be done via the `/flows/{flowId}/tags/auth_classes` endpoint.

 #### Sources

-Read, write, and delete permissions on individual sources may be determined via auth classes listed in the `auth_classes` tag on the source.
+Read, write, and delete permissions on individual Sources may be determined via auth classes listed in the `auth_classes` tag on the Source.
 This may be done via the `/sources/{sourceId}/tags/auth_classes` endpoint.

-#### Objects
+#### Media Objects

-Read, write, and delete permissions on individual objects may be determined by filtering returned flows on the object.
+Read, write, and delete permissions on individual Media Objects may be determined by filtering returned Flows on the Media Object.
-This may be done by setting `flow_tag.auth_classes` to relevant claimed auth classes (e.g. auth classes with read permissions if read permissions on the object are to be verified).
+This may be done by setting `flow_tag.auth_classes` to relevant claimed auth classes (e.g. auth classes with read permissions if read permissions on the Media Object are to be verified).
 If `referenced_by_flows` in the returned data is empty, the request DOES NOT have the relevant permissions.
 If `referenced_by_flows` in the returned data is not empty, the request DOES have the relevant permissions.